dzviinkak/dzviinkak/README.md

 - Entrepreneurship/Startups/Venture

 # Clubs and Affiliations 🌱
-- Co-founder and leader of Women+ in CS Society at Minerva University.
+- Leader of Women+ in CS Society at Minerva University.
 Recruited 30+ members, and implemented a mentorship program among students and alumni.

 # Contact me 📫